phdcsseiden/phdcsseiden.github.io/_pages/about.md

 ---
 permalink: /
-title: " The People's Page dedicated to Alain G. Shumbusho. "
+title: " The People's Page. "
 excerpt: "About me"
 author_profile: true
 redirect_from: